scmmmh/metadata-tutorial/source/analyse_visualise_data/visualisation/numeric_data.rst

 This code-example also shows how most plots are generated in Seaborn.
 You specify the DataFrame to visualise via the :code:`data` parameter and then the columns to plot along the :code:`x` and :code:`y` axes using the respective parameters to specify the column names.

-One of the limitations of the scatterplot is that where multiple records have the same pair of values, a single point is shown.
+One of the limitations of the scatterplot is that where multiple records have the same pair of values, a single point is shown, giving no indication of how many values might be there.
 To get a bit of an insight into this, we can add histograms on the outside of the plot with the following code:

 .. sourcecode:: python

     seaborn.jointplot(x='title_tokens', y='completeness', data=df)

-Better, but still not that helpful.
-Instead, let us use a two-dimensional density estimate plot.
+By taking into account both plots at the same time, we can see where there are more or less values.
+We can also visualise this another way, using a two-dimensional density estimate plot.
 Run the following in a new cell:

 .. sourcecode:: python